muskankhare/ICC_World_Cup_2023_Prediction-T12/README.md

 *  **Data Source:**  Utilizes extensive player data spanning since 2002, incorporating batting and bowling performances to create a comprehensive model.

-*  **Methodology:**  Employs advanced analytics to calculate batting and bowling ratings, enabling the selection of the top 6 batsmen and top 5 bowlers for each team based on their historical performances.
+*  **Approach:**  Employs advanced analytics to calculate batting and bowling ratings, enabling the selection of the top 6 batsmen and top 5 bowlers for each team based on their historical performances.

 *  **Predictive Feature:**  Considers individual player statistics and historical trends to predict the optimal playing eleven, providing a strategic edge in the crucial final match.
 (result screenshot)